maguzj/coupled_learning/README.md

      ```bash
      conda activate cl
      ```
-   - **For M1/M2 chips:** We have to build numpy with the accelerator.
+   - **For M1/M2 chips:** We have to build numpy with the accelerator. (:warning: this is constantly evolving.
+New OS will get rid of these tricks.)
      ```bash
      conda env create --file=environment-M1-M2.yml
      ```